briansimiyuj/doctor-appointment-app/README.md

       a.
 Initialize a state variable to store the filtered doctors
       b.
 Create a function to filter doctors based on speciality
       c.
 Run the filter function when the speciality and doctors data change
+      d.
+Map through the filtered doctors and create a card for each doctor
+      e.
+Each card will have a doctor name, doctor image, availability status and doctor speciality